CumulusNetworks/docs/content/cumulus-linux-37/Installation-Management/Upgrading-Cumulus-Linux.md

 - You cannot upgrade the switch to a new release train.
 For example, you **cannot** upgrade the switch from **2**.5.6 to **3**.y.z.
 - If you are upgrading Cumulus Linux from a release earlier than 3.6.2, you might encounter certain issues due to package changes and service restarts.
 - You cannot choose the exact release that you want to run.
 When you upgrade, you upgrade all packages to the latest available release in the Cumulus Linux repository.
 - If you are upgrading from a release earlier than 3.6.2, certain upgrade operations terminate SSH sessions and/or routing on the in-band (front panel) ports, leaving you unable to monitor the upgrade process.
-(As a workaround, you can use the {{<exlink url="https://docs.cumulusnetworks.com/knowledge-base/Installing-and-Upgrading/Upgrading/Using-dtach-for-In-band-apt-get-Upgrades/" text="dtach tool">}}.)
+(As a workaround, you can use the {{<kb_link url="knowledge-base/Installing-and-Upgrading/Upgrading/Using-dtach-for-In-band-apt-get-Upgrades/" text="dtach tool">}}.)
 - The `sudo -E  apt-get upgrade` command might result in services being restarted or stopped as part of the upgrade process.
 - The `sudo -E apt-get install` command might disrupt core services by changing core service dependency packages.
 - After you upgrade, account UIDs and GIDs created by packages might be different on different switches, depending on the configuration and package installation history.